AugusteBauer1/MachineLearningECE/README.md

 This repository contains scripts for basic machine learning tasks with no ML libraries:

 - Non-regularized linear regression with the Batch Gradient Descent algorithm.
-- Feedforward neural networks using Forward and Back Propagation process.
+- Feedforward neural networks (MLP) using Forward and Back Propagation  .
 - Reinforcement learning with the value iteration algorithm.
 - K-means and principal components analysis.
+- Multinomial naive Bayes classifier for spam detection.